seime/openhab2-addons/addons/binding/org.openhab.binding.millheat/README.md

 All channels read only.

-* currentTemperature - measured temperature in your room (if more than one heater then it is the average of all heaters)
+* currentTemperature - measured temperature by this heater
-* heatingActive - heating active
+* heatingActive - heating element active
+* currentPower - watts being consumed at the moment.
+Value is taken from the power-attribute on the thing configuration for this heater

 ## Full Example